-Ah, a crisp, autumn morning, a cup of French roast, and just a touch of opium.
+Ah, a crisp, autumn morning, a cup of French roast, and just a nip of opium.
 But not too much!
-I’ve a lecture at the Academy at noon, and some catch up due on the latest in electrophysiology for my closing remarks.
+I’ve a lecture at the Academy at noon, and need catching up on the latest in electrophysiology for my closing remarks.
 But it is early yet.
 Just a pinch in my pipe, and a look at the sunrise first.

 “Dr. Littlejohn!” comes the voice.

 I recognize the Dean’s snide tone and take quite a marvelous joy at it.
 His question seems a bit silly, though.
 Clearly the answer is clear.

 “I am here,” I reply, pointing to my feet.
 “In my kitchen.
 Arm’s length from the wall upon which hangs the teleo-phone.”

 A huff emanates from the speaking cone, and perhaps a whiff of smoke, although that might be the opium talking.

 The Dean says, “Have you any idea what time it is?”

 “It’s half past sunrise,” I beam, most of it coming from my aura.
 “That’s not a proper time, per se, but – ”